 Q. How did your family react before and after your book was published?

 Santosh Pandey: Well, my mother firstly is immensely proud of me.
 I know under what circumstances she has brought me up.
 And she really loves me a lot.
 She was very happy just knowing that I was writing a book.
 When she came to know that it has been published, she was thoroughly pleased.
-She is now satisfied that even though I did not complete my education, I have at least managed to write a book which many educated people too are not able to achieve.
+She is now satisfied that even though I did not complete my education, I have at least managed to write a book which many educated people, too, are not able to achieve.

 As for my wife, there is an interesting story there.
 She is uneducated and had no idea what exactly was I doing with the process of the writing of my book.
 Often late at night, I would come upon an idea for the story and go outside the room to pen it down.
 This continued for many nights and my wife then began having suspicions.
-She thought that I was having an affair and hence was going out at night (laughs).
+She thought that I was having an affair and hence was going out at night to see this other woman (laughs).

 She later realized her mistake and apologized to me profusely.
 She is very happy now that I have managed to publish the book.

 Santosh Pandey: I have actually written two more books - both sequels to Karmaayan.
 The second one is titled ‘Untold Secrets of Lanka’.
 Depending on the feedback I receive for the first book, it will be decided whether or not the remaining ones will see the light of the day.
 Hopefully, things will go well and I will be able to present the complete trilogy to the readers.

 Q. You have now even inspired me in a lot of ways.
 I wish you all the success for your book and hope that you keep inspiring and entertaining many others like me.

 You can buy Santosh's book 'Karmaayan' here: http://amzn.to/2aMV9Aw